carbon-language/carbon-lang/mlir/docs/RationaleLinalgDialect.md

 short-term solution it made it hard to perform low-level rewrites that would have helped with register reuse in the ***compute-bound regime***.
 - The same reliance on emitting CUDA code made it difficult to create cost models when time came.
-This made it artifically harder to prune out bad solutions than necessary.
+This made it artificially harder to prune out bad solutions than necessary.
 This resulted in excessive runtime evaluation, as reported in the paper [Machine Learning Systems are Stuck in a Rut](https://dl.acm.org/doi/10.1145/3317550.3321441).